uandere/solana-twitter/README.md

 ### Episode 9
-Before you try to do something in this episode: **Don't forget to run `solana-test-validator` to start the local ledger and `anchor run test` to get access to the the tweets from the tests!**
+Before you try to do something in this episode: **Don't forget to run `solana-test-validator` to start the local ledger and `anchor run test` to get access to the tweets from the tests!**

-Honestly, for me it was a challenge to get things done here.
-For some reasons, I was constantly getting the exact same error:
+Honestly, for me, it was a challenge to get things done here.
+For some reason, I was constantly getting the exact same error:

 ```
 index.js:5065 Uncaught (in promise) TypeError: Cannot read properties of undefined (reading 'size')